elennick/Moan.lua/README.md

 - Message box icons
 - Autowrapped text

-### Current bugs
-- Auto-wrap doesn't work well with non-english text
-- UI is kind of dodgy with placement of text, you may have to tweak some values if you're using your own font

 ### To do:
 - Add simple theming interface
 - Improves Auto-wrap algo. to calculate string length (in px) based on character width